 For many homeschooling parents, helping their children mature into responsible citizens is one of the main reasons they chose to homeschool.
 Volunteering can help teens develop more mature perspectives and understanding of the world.
-It also helps teens understand they have the power to make a positive difference in their community.
-This can go a long way in helping students plan for the future.
+It also helps young people understand they have the power to make a positive difference in their community.
+This can go a long way in helping them plan for the future.

 If you are interested in helping your homeschooler find volunteer opportunities you’ll want to review part two of this series.
 There are many teen homeschoolers who are volunteering and making a difference.
 If your family has experience with volunteering, please leave a comment and share your story.